Visualizing testing

 What does testing do?

-Let's now consider a first testing scenario.
+Let's now consider the first testing scenario.

 However, access to tests is limited: the city has a limited capacity of 5 tests per day.
 It may not sound like much, but it's actually not that bad considering our population size.

-Now, let's consider a second testing scenario.
+Now, let's consider the second testing scenario.

 This testing policy is significantly more effective: out of actual cases, are detected.